fyangcodes/webnovel_claude/TAXONOMY_REFACTORING_PLAN.md

 **File**: `CLAUDE.md`

-Add documentation about `LocalizedTaxonomyMixin` in the architecture section.
+Add documentation about `LocalizationModel` in the architecture section.

 ## Key Benefits